 The market is located in the city center on the Singel Canal between Muntplein and Koningsplein.

-You can find various beautiful flowers and plants, some souvenirs and other items.
+You can find various beautiful flowers and plants, as well as some souvenirs and other items.

 What to buy at Amsterdam Flower Market?